Tokyo- Japan

 Rituals are part of everyday existence — from the morning cleansing at shrines to the quiet offerings left on family altars.
 This deep-rooted reverence for tradition operates alongside cutting-edge technology, creating a unique harmony between the ancient and the modern.

 Japan has become like a second home to me.
-I lived there for several years, a couple of decades ago, drawn into a world where bodies and movement carry stories of impermanence, loss, and transformation.
+I lived there for several years, drawn into a world where bodies and movement carry stories of impermanence, loss, and transformation.
 Over the years, I’ve returned many times, each visit deepening my understanding of how this culture holds death close, folding it into the fabric of everyday life with care and precision.

 Tokyo offers a striking mix of the ancient and the hypermodern—a city where centuries-old temples sit beside sleek, automated columbaria, where tradition and technology meet in unexpected ways.
 I’ve witnessed memorial altars that glow softly with LED-lit Buddhas, and silent, minimalist spaces where cremains rest behind card-activated drawers.
 I’ve walked through quiet rows of Jizō statues, each one clothed in red bibs and hats, guarding the souls of lost children with gentle care.